OTOOLORIN/odin_landing-page/README.md

 # Odin Landing Page
-A project focused on building a single webpage from scratch.
+A demo project focused on building a single webpage from scratch.
 It comes with premade `designs` to follow as guidelines.

-### Languages Used
+### Technologies Used
 - HTML (HyperText Markup Language)
 - CSS (Cascading Syling Sheets)